armohamm/website-2/source/blog/en/2017-01-04-customizing-the-intercom-launcher.html.markdown

 ## Create a custom launcher

 A custom launcher gives you more control over its appearance and behaviour.
-This is the "[official](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/customize-the-intercom-messenger-technical){:target="_blank"}{:rel="noopener"}" way to customize the launcher, and probably more future proof compared to injecting a stylesheet into the iframe.
+This is the "[official](https://docs.intercom.com/configure-intercom-for-your-product-or-site/customize-the-intercom-messenger/customize-the-intercom-messenger-technical){:target="_blank"}{:rel="noopener noreferrer"}" way to customize the launcher, and probably more future proof compared to injecting a stylesheet into the iframe.
 The example below is a smaller recreation of the original launcher.

 First create a link with a mailto address, which serves as a fallback in case Intercom is not (yet) booted.
 Don't forget to replace `YOUR_APP_ID`.